daidodo/format-imports-vscode/README.md

 ```

 _Notes:_
-- _By default, script imports are in the first group if you don't explicitly define rules for them in `groupRules`._
+- _By default, script imports are in the first group if you don't explicitly define rules for them._
 - _You can define a grouping rule for script imports via, e.g. `{"flag": "scripts", "regex": "[.]css$"}`._

 For a complete guide, please refer to [the Wiki](https://github.com/daidodo/tsimportsorter/wiki/Grouping-Rules).